Lowest Mortgage Rate in Canada. Starting from 2.99%

 • Eligible homeowners will be able to access an insured refinance for up to 90% of their 'improved property' value (capped at a $2M home value) for construction funds and can extend the mortgage to 30 years

-Despite improved access to insured mortgages, Canadians are still caught in a cat-and-mouse game over whether lower interest rates will enhance affordability — or if higher home prices and budget challenges across the table will keep a lid on demand to keep prices stable.
+Despite improved access to insured mortgages, Canadians are still caught in a cat-and-mouse game as lower interest rates enhance affordability while higher Canadian home prices and budget challenges push back.

 Real-ty check?